Neurofunk Label Logo

 What Is Drum and Bass?

-Drum and Bass β€” often shortened to DnB β€” is a high-energy electronic music genre defined by fast breakbeats (160–180 BPM), deep basslines, and complex rhythmic structures.
+Drum and Bass β€” often shortened to DnB β€” is a high-energy electronic music genre defined by fast breakbeats (160–180 BPM, often ~174), deep basslines, and complex rhythmic structures.

 🧠 The Meaning of DnB